University of Ngozi

 The University of Ngozi (UNG), also Ngozi University, is a private university in Burundi.
 It was established on 17 April 1999 by the Constituent Assembly and was approved by Ministerial Ordinance No. 530/264 on 7 May 1999.

 Location

 The university campus is located in the city of Ngozi, in Ngozi Province in northern Burundi.
 This is approximately 126 km, northeast of Bujumbura, the commercial capital and largest city in the county.
 The university campus is located about 88 km north of the city of Gitega, the national political capital.

 This location lies off the Kayanza– Gashikanwa Road (RN6) in the north-eastern part of the city of Ngozi.
-The geograpical coordinates of the university campus are: 2°54'16.0"S, 29°49'52.0"E (Latitude:-2.904444; Longitude:29.831111).
+The geographical coordinates of the university campus are: 2°54'16.0"S, 29°49'52.0"E (Latitude:-2.904444; Longitude:29.831111).

 Overview

 According to its website, the University of Ngozi was established partly to address admission pressures at the University of Burundi, in Bujumbura at that time.
 In 1999, it is estimated that there were about 7,000 university students attending the University of Bujumbura, the only university in Burundi then, which was designed to accommodate no more than 4,000 students then.

 In addition, there was an active civil war going on in Burundi.
 The planners' of Ngozi University, calculated that with more university positions available in the country, young people would be encouraged to pursue further education, instead of joining the civil conflict.